redpanda-data/redpanda/docs/www/quick-start-docker.md

 ## Step 1: Create a bridge network

-The bridge network will allow for the Redpanda instances to communicate with one another but still allow for the Kafka API to be availbale on the localhost.
+The bridge network will allow for the Redpanda instances to communicate with one another but still allow for the Kafka API to be available on the localhost.

 ```